prl-mushr/mushr-website/content/tutorials/tuning.md

     compare to output of the rostopic echo command.
 If the actual distance is larger than it should be, decrease the gain.
 If the actual distance is larger than it should beincrease the gain. stop teleop
 ```

+## Conclusion
+With these values, your car should conform to your applied commands much more accurately.